opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 ## Pre-requisites

-- Have [Red Hat OpenShift Data Science](/getting-started/openshift-data-science/) (RHODS) running in a cluster
+- Have [Red Hat OpenShift Data Science](/getting-started/openshift-data-science/) (RHODS) running in a cluster !!! note
-    - Note: You can use [Open Data Hub](/getting-started/opendatahub/) instead of RHODS, but some instructions and screenshots may not apply
+    Note: You can use [Open Data Hub](/getting-started/opendatahub/) instead of RHODS, but some instructions and screenshots may not apply
 - Have [MLFlow](/tools-and-applications/mlflow/mlflow/) running in a cluster

 ## Demo Description & Architecture